What we do for wolves

 Conservation Northwest has worked for the return of wolves since our founding in 1989.
-As part of the Wolf Working Group, we helped achieve a science-based Wolf Conservation and Management Plan in 2011 to guide wolf recovery in our state.
+As part of the Washington Wolf Working Group, we helped achieve a science-based Wolf Conservation and Management Plan in 2011 to guide wolf recovery in our state.

-We are working for full recovery of wolves in Washington, as well as coexistence between these native predators, people and livestock, including helping landowners avoid conflicts with wolves and ensuring ranchers and others have access to non-lethal tools.
+We are working for the recovery of wolves in Washington, as well as coexistence between these native predators, people and livestock, including helping landowners avoid conflicts with wolves and ensuring ranchers and others have access to non-lethal tools.

 Helping wolves recover